Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Statistical methodology

 We use a fixed-knot smoother (rather than placing a knot at every design point) chiefly in order to improve the conditioning of the linear operators.
 As an additional, computational consideration, the use of fixed knots reduces the time and space complexity of the procedure.
 The fixed knots are equally spaced in the $[-8, +8] \times [-2, +20]$ domain, in a grid formed from the cross product of 33 points in the cross-track axis and 45 points in the time axis.
 This yields a knot every 0.5 units along each dimension, including on the boundary.

-The weighing of observations by the covariance between temperature differences is also noteworthy.
+The weighting of observations by the covariance between temperature differences is also noteworthy.
 From a data model standpoint, it is known that we are using observations with drastically different noise levels $\VarBefore$, $\VarAfter$, due to the effect of time and location.
-Since we have estimated these noise levels in Section~\ref{sect:gaussian-process}, the covariance-reweighing allows us to directly incorporate this information when estimating $s(\XTrack, \DT)$ in the reduced model \eqref{eq:seasonal-reduced-fanova-model}.
-From a practical standpoint, the covariance-reweighing has a real effect in improving the signal-to-noise ratio, as shown in Figure \ref{fig:tps-main} of Section~\ref{sect:app-tps}.
-The full details of the thin plate spline smoother, including its motivation and derivation, are given in Appendix~\ref{app:thinplatespline}.
+Since we have estimated these noise levels in Section~\ref{sect:gaussian-process}, the covariance-reweighting allows us to directly incorporate this information when estimating $s(\XTrack, \DT)$ in the reduced model \eqref{eq:seasonal-reduced-fanova-model}.
+From a practical standpoint, the covariance-reweighting has a real effect in improving the signal-to-noise ratio, as shown in Figure \ref{fig:tps-main} of Section~\ref{sect:app-tps}.
+The full details of the thin-plate spline smoother, including its motivation and derivation, are given in Appendix~\ref{app:thinplatespline}.

 Let $\tx_1, \dotsc, \tx_n \in \Omega \subset \RR^2$ be the design points, and $y_1, \dotsc, y_n \in \RR$ be the corresponding responses.
 We further fix a grid of regularly-spaced knots, $\tilde \tx_1, \dotsc, \tilde \tx_m \in \Omega$, $m \ll n$, at which the basis functions of our smoother will be centered.
 We use the shorthand notation $\tX = ^\top$, $\tilde\tX = ^\top$, and $\tY = ^\top$.
 Finally, we denote by $\WW \in \RR^{n\times n}$ a weight matrix.
 Traditionally, this is the inverse covariance matrix of the observations $\tY$.